danmalcolm/BuildUp/README.md

 "I'm a lot happier with my object builders.
 They seem a little bit clunky to build though, lots of repetition.
 What if I need to build a list of objects, it's hard to write builder classes that support this."

 BuildUp is designed to support the Test Data Builder pattern.
-It also provides an object creation API that advances beyond the idea of having a single monolithic builder class and adds a little more composability to the mix.
+It provides an object creation API that evolves beyond the idea of having a single monolithic builder class and adds a little more composability to the mix.

 - As we saw in the examples above, everything is a sequence
 - Emphasises a declarative, composable style, allowing objects to be generated and combined in interesting ways